-CAs must protect activation data used to unlock private keys from disclosure using a combination of password and access control mechanism.
-If a record of the activation data is required, it shall be recorded and maintained with a cryptographic mechanism providing unforgeability and tamper-resistance to ensure the data integrity.
-The mechanism must be able to lock the account or to terminate the application immediately, if a certain number of failed login attempts exceed the default setting as set forth in the CPS.
+CAs must protect the activation data used to activate private keys from disclosure using a combination of password and access control mechanism.
+If a record of the activation data is required, it shall be recorded and maintained with a cryptographic mechanism providing unforgeability and tamper-resistance to ensure the data integrity of the record.
+The mechanism must be able to lock the account or to terminate the application immediately, if the number of failed login attempts exceeds the default setting as set forth in the CPS.